Codivores/blog-tech/clqdupnf4000008ky9jbtax1x.md

 ## Integration into our Inertia Vue Page

-* We will load our blocks asynchronously, avoiding unnecessary component loading.
+* We will load our blocks asynchronously, avoiding unnecessary component loading using [Vue 3 `defineAsyncComponent()`](https://vuejs.org/guide/components/async)

-* In the template, if our item contains blocks, we will loop through the list and load the appropriate Vue component based on its type value.
+* In the template, if our `item` has blocks, we will loop through the list and load the appropriate Vue component based on its type value (`v-if="block.type == 'my-block-name'")`

 **/resources/views/Pages/Page/Content.vue**